-FOR THE THREE MONTHS ENDED MAY 5, 2018
+FOR THE THREE AND SIX MONTHS ENDED AUGUST 4, 2018

-The following Management's Discussion and Analysis ("MD&A") of Reitmans (Canada) Limited and its subsidiaries ("Reitmans" or the "Company") should be read in conjunction with the unaudited condensed consolidated interim financial statements of Reitmans as at and for the three months ended May 5, 2018 and the audited annual consolidated financial statements for the fiscal year ended February 3, 2018 and the notes thereto which are available on the SEDAR website at www.sedar.com.
-This MD&A is dated June 5, 2018.
+The following Management's Discussion and Analysis ("MD&A") of Reitmans (Canada) Limited and its subsidiaries ("Reitmans" or the "Company") should be read in conjunction with the unaudited condensed consolidated interim financial statements of Reitmans as at and for the three and six months ended August 4, 2018 and the audited annual consolidated financial statements for the fiscal year ended February 3, 2018 and the notes thereto which are available on the SEDAR website at www.sedar.com.
+This MD&A is dated September 6, 2018.

 All financial information contained in this MD&A and Reitmans' unaudited condensed consolidated interim financial statements has been prepared in accordance with International Financial Reporting Standards ("IFRS"), also referred to as Generally Accepted Accounting Principles ("GAAP"), as issued by the International Accounting Standards Board ("IASB").
 All monetary amounts shown in the tables in this MD&A are in millions of Canadian dollars unless otherwise indicated, except per share and strike price amounts.
-The unaudited condensed consolidated interim financial statements and this MD&A were reviewed by Reitmans' Audit Committee and were approved by its Board of Directors on June 5, 2018.
+The unaudited condensed consolidated interim financial statements and this MD&A were reviewed by Reitmans' Audit Committee and were approved by its Board of Directors on September 6, 2018.

-Unless otherwise indicated, all comparisons of results for the three months ended May 5, 2018 ("first quarter of 2019") are against results for the three months ended April 29, 2017 ("first quarter of 2018").
-The fiscal year ended February 3, 2018 included 53 weeks instead of the normal 52 weeks.
+Unless otherwise indicated, all comparisons of results for the three months ended August 4, 2018 ("second quarter of 2019") are against results for the three months ended July 29, 2017 ("second quarter of 2018") and all comparisons of results for the six months ended August 4, 2018 ("year to date fiscal 2019") are against results for the six months ended July 29, 2017 ("year to date fiscal 2018").
+The fiscal year ended February 3, 2018 ("fiscal 2018") included 53 weeks instead of the normal 52 weeks.
 This results in the each of the first three quarters of fiscal 2019 ending one week later than the comparative quarters of fiscal 2018, which can affect comparison of results.